 The Cloudability Dashboard is your go-to resource for tracking cloud cost and usage data.
-It's the first screen that you see upon login, featuring a set of customizable Widgets that you can build and arrange according what data and reports are most relevant to you.
+It's the first screen you see upon login, featuring a set of customizable widgets that you can build and arrange according to what data and reports are most relevant to you.

 In this article, we'll cover: